What to Expect in Worship

 Generally, most of us do not dress up for Sunday service.
 Many wear jeans and casual attire.
 Please wear what makes you comfortable.

 Immediately following the worship service, everyone is invited to the Parish House for a time of fellowship.
-Coffee, tea, and water are available along with snacks provided each week by members and friends.
+While we are currently observing pandemic protocols, it is our hope that coffee, tea, and water, along with snacks provided each week by members and friends, will soon be available once again.

-In the Atrium of Parish House, tables are usually set up where you can learn more about our social justice programs and service projects, purchase fair trade coffee, participate in a fundraiser, buy a book from our Atrium Bookstore, sign up to help out with a current church project, and more.
+In the Atrium of Parish House, tables are usually set up where you can learn more about our social justice programs and service projects, purchase fair trade coffee, participate in a fundraiser, buy a book from Irene’s Book Nook, sign up to help out with a current church project, and more.